HOW A FUND WORKS

 Many organizations want to help their own during tough times.
 EAF allows these organizations to establish Disaster & Hardship Relief Funds that can award grants to individuals in need.
 Each Fund is designed with a unique name, specific grant criteria, and a defined Charitable Class (those eligible to apply for a grant).

-The Fund relies on donations made by the sponsoring organization and its partners, Charitable Class members, and/or the general public.
+The Fund relies on donations made by the sponsoring organization and its partners, employees, and/or the general public.
 Donations can be made through a variety of methods and can be set up as one-time or recurring contributions.
 In the United States, all donations are tax deductible.

 Charitable Class members apply for financial assistance following an unforeseen disaster or personal hardship.
 The dynamic, cloud-based grant application can be accessed via the Fund's dedicated website.
 It is confidential and provides a user-friendly experience.
 EAF's Applicant Experience team assists applicants as needed throughout the entire process.

 INITIAL APPLICATION REVIEW